U.S. declines to name China currency manipulator

 | WASHINGTON

-WASHINGTON The Obama administration on Tuesday said China's currency remained "significantly undervalued" but stopped short of labeling the world's second-biggest economy a currency manipulator.
+WASHINGTON The Obama administration said on Tuesday that China's currency remained "significantly undervalued," but stopped short of labeling the world's second-biggest economy a currency manipulator.

-Although Beijing keeps the yuan, also known as the renminbi, in a tight trading band, the Treasury said China did not meet the legal requirements to be deemed a currency manipulator.
-The label is largely symbolic but would require Washington to open discussions with Beijing on adjusting the yuan's value.
+Although Beijing controls the pace at which the yuan can rise, the U.S. Treasury said in a congressionally mandated semi-annual report that China did not meet the legal requirements to be deemed a currency manipulator.

+The label is largely symbolic, but would require Washington to open discussions with Beijing on adjusting the yuan's value.

-The Chinese government had "substantially" reduced its intervention in foreign exchange markets since the third quarter of 2011 and loosened capital controls, the Treasury said in the report, which examines the currency practices of major U.S. trading partners.
+The Treasury also said China had "substantially" reduced its intervention in foreign exchange markets since the third quarter of 2011 and had loosened capital controls.

+Ted Truman, a Treasury official under former President Bill Clinton, said it was important to keep a watchful eye on China's currency policy.

+"We have the aftermath of 10 years of misbehavior," said Truman, who is now with the Peterson Institute for International Economics.
+"It would probably be unwise and too soon to declare victory."

-During the U.S. presidential campaign, Republican candidate Mitt Romney pledged to label China a manipulator on his first day in office to show he would be tougher on the United States' chief economic competitor than President Barack Obama.
+During the U.S. presidential campaign, Republican candidate Mitt Romney pledged to label China a manipulator on his first day in office to show he would be tougher on the chief U.S. economic competitor than President Barack Obama.

-Many U.S. businesses and lawmakers complain that China keeps the value of its currency artificially low to gain an advantage in trade.
+Many U.S. businesses and lawmakers complain that Beijing keeps the value of its currency artificially low to gain an advantage in trade at the expense of American jobs.

 But an international consensus is growing that the yuan is closing in on its fair value after about a decade at an artificially weak level.
 The International Monetary Fund softened its language on the yuan in July.